froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-2.0-root-YAML-files.md

 #### Properties of packages:
  - **name** (required) - defines a human-friendly name of the package.
  - **description** (required) - a short description for the package features.
 It's supposed to show up on the Open Y Extend page.
- - **help** (required) - an HTML markup with the help message that appears on the installation via web-interface when the package name is clicked.
+ - **help** (required) - an HTML markup for the installation via web-interface.
+It contains a help message that pops up when the package name is clicked (`Select installation type` step).
  - **modules** (required) - a list of Drupal modules that are associated with the package.
 When the package is installed/uninstalled the associated modules are installed/uninstalled respectively.
 When a website is installed via web-interface all the available packages are listed there but split into two groups - the ones that are to be installed (associated with the selected package) and all the rest.

-_Provide images that show properties in action_

 ### openy.theme.yml
-The file defines which of Open Y themes are available when a website is installed.
+The file defines which of Open Y themes are available for installation when a website is being installed.

 If an Open Y site is installed using Drush then the theme can be specified by an optional argument for the `drush site-install` command ([Installation with Drush](https://github.com/ymcatwincities/openy/blob/8.x-2.x/docs/Development/InstallationWithDrush.md)):
 ```